DMKEBUSINESSGMBH/typo3-composer-webroot/README.md

 To install an extension from the [TER](https://typo3.org/extensions/repository/), for example static_info_tables, you can simply perform the following command:

-    composer require typo3-ter/static-info-tables:~7.6@stable
+    composer require sjbr/static-info-tables:^6.9

-Pay attention to replace underscores "_" by a dash "-" in the extension key.
+Pay attention to replace underscores "_" by a dash "-" in the extension key if you are using typo3-ter repository.

 To append an extension from your own repository, you have to add the repository to